 We must remember that the shame-based caregivers/society were once hurting children themselves.
 Like ours, their pain, humiliation, and shame were repressed.
 Their anger toward their shaming parents/society could not be expressed for fear of losing the parent/place in the world.
-That anger was turned inward and became self-hatred.
 The parents’/societies defenses against their pain and shame prevent these feelings from erupting into consciousness.
 If the parent/society were to let the child express those feelings, it would threaten their own defenses.
 The parent/society must stop the child’s feelings of neediness and pain so that the parent and society doesn’t have to feel their own feelings of neediness and pain.’

 It is difficult to consciously admit to shame, trauma, pain and imperfect upbringings.
-Many people will reject all of what is included in this 5-par series, but this is simply the inner child within the adult refusing to accept responsibility by denying the truth.
 Shame is about control, so to get angry and chastise others when they bring this to our attention is an attempt to control the reality we have always known.